tudelft-cda-lab/SEQUENT/README.md

 ```
 pip install git+https://github.com/tudelft-cda-lab/FAITH.git
 ```
-Running `pip install` shoudl already install the required dependencies of FAITH.
-However, if you would like to use the exact version of dependencies that we ue, you can install them by running the following command in your terminal:
+Running `pip install` should already install the required dependencies of FAITH.
+However, if you would like to use the exact version of dependencies that we use, you can install them by running the following command in your terminal:
 ```
 pip install -r requirements.txt
 ```